-Selling a home is a seller's market is far different from selling a home in a buyer's market.
+Selling a home in a seller's market is far different from selling a home in a buyer's market.
 If you are lucky enough to be experiencing a seller's market in your area, it is indeed a fabulous time to sell.
-Not only will your days on market be remarkably fewer in a sellers's market, but you might receive multiple offers, which could drive up the sales price.
+Not only will your days on market likely be fewer, but you might also receive multiple offers—potentially driving up the sales price.

 Ways to Attract Multiple Offers in a Seller's Market

-Some people might think that all you have to do is stick a sign in the yard and let the market take care of the rest.
-It might be easier to sell in a seller's market but it takes a lot more to sell a home than hanging a sign out front.
+Some people may think all you have to do is stick a sign in the yard and let the market take care of the rest.
+It might be easier to sell in a seller's market, but it takes a lot more to sell a home than hanging a sign out front.
+It requires a strategy.

-- Prepare the home for sale.
-This may or may not involve home staging, but it absolutely should include cleaning the home from top to bottom.
-Buyers will overlook small defects in a seller's market because there are not enough homes on the market -- they have no choice.
-Your home will sell faster with new carpeting if the existing carpeting is worn, but generally bad carpeting will not stop a buyer's desire in a seller's market.
-In fact, you might want to limit carpeting to the bedroom areas and consider a hardwood look elsewhere.
+Your home will sell faster with new carpeting if the existing carpeting is worn—but generally, bad carpeting will not stop an interested buyer in a seller's market.
+However, you may want to limit carpeting to the bedroom areas and consider a hardwood look elsewhere.

-- Limit showings might work.
 People tend to want what they think they can't have.
-Don't let anybody tour your home at all hours of the day.
-Restrict the hours and the days.
-This will force some buyers to tour when other buyers are also present, which should spark a competitive nature.
+Don't allow tours of your home at all hours of the day—restrict the hours and the days.
+This will force some buyers to tour when other buyers are also present, which can spark a competitive nature.

-- Lower the sales price.
-If you set the price a hair under market value, this will attract more buyers.
+If you set the price just a hair under market value, this will attract more buyers.
 It also will leave some wiggle room for buyers to begin bidding over the asking price.
-It is not necessary, but is a strategy that works well in some markets.
+It isn't necessary, but it is a strategy that works well in some markets.

-- Do not set a time for offer presentation.
-If you let buyers know that you will review all offers on a certain day at a certain time, guaranteed, you will lose some buyers.
-Buyers do not want to wait to find out if their offer will be accepted.
-There are also a large pool of buyers who will say they do not want to be involved in multiple offers.
-By the time they find out, it's too late, they are already involved.
+If you let buyers know that you will review all offers on a certain day at a certain time, you will lose some buyers.
+Buyers do not want to wait around to find out if their offer will be accepted.

 Review Seller's Market Offers

-After all of the offers are received, I make notes on each offer so the seller will know not only the sales price but other factors such as:
+After all the offers are received, make notes on each offer so you can easily compare them.
+Don't look only at the price offered, but other factors as well, such as: